Matt Martin (Chicago politician)

-Matt Martin (born March 5, 1984) is a Chicago politician and the alderman of the city's 47th ward.
-He won election as alderman in 2019 and took office as a member of the Chicago City Council in May 2019.
-The 47th ward includes all or parts of North Center, Lincoln Square, Lakeview, and Uptown.
+Matt Martin (born March 5, 1984) is an American politician who is currently serving as a member of Chicago City Council for the city's 47th ward.
+He won election as alderman in 2019 and was re-elected in 2023.
+The 47th ward includes all or parts of the North Center, Lincoln Square, Lakeview, and Uptown neighborhoods.

 Early life and career

 Matt Martin was born in Arizona and attended Northwestern University on a music scholarship, where he majored in jazz studies and political science.
-He later graduated from Harvard Law School.
-Martin later worked as a civil rights lawyer in the Illinois Attorney General's office, and co-founded the Heart of Lincoln Square Neighbors Association.
+After graduating from Harvard Law School, Martin worked as a civil rights lawyer in the Illinois Attorney General's office, and co-founded the Heart of Lincoln Square Neighbors Association.

 2019 aldermanic campaign

 Matt Martin's campaign emphasized funding public schools, maintaining affordability in the ward, property tax relief for homeowners, and police accountability.
 He was endorsed by the Chicago Tribune which noted that Martin "has an independent streak and shares our determination that a new City Council put away its rubber stamp and flex its legislative muscle.
 We believe Martin can be an influential new voice on a re-energized council."
 In addition, he was endorsed by former Cook County Clerk David Orr and organizations such as ONE People's Campaign and United Working Families.

 He finished first with 39.4% in a nine-candidate field in the election held on February 26, 2019 and then faced Michael Negron, who finished in second place with 21.4%, in a runoff election held on April 2, 2019.
 Following the first round election, he received a number of additional endorsements from elected officials and organizations including 49th ward alderwoman-elect Maria Hadden, 35th ward alderman Carlos Ramirez-Rosa, U.S. Representative Jan Schakowsky (D-IL), the Chicago Teachers Union, and SEIU Healthcare Illinois.
 On April 2, 2019, he won the runoff election with 62.6% of the vote.

-On April 10, 2019, Martin joined six other newly elected members of the City Council in protesting against the approval of tax increment financing for the Lincoln Yards and The 78 real estate developments.
+On April 10, 2019, Martin joined six other newly elected members of the Chicago City Council in protesting against the approval of tax increment financing for the Lincoln Yards and The 78 real estate developments.